 Noting where property lines exist is a crucial part to determining where you will build your new True Built Home.
-Small lots pose an equal if not greater challenge due to the size.
-Each county and city have varying degrees of set backs.
+Land with fewer acres pose an equal if not greater challenge than several acres of land due to the size.
+Each county and city have varying degrees of setbacks.

 What are setbacks?
 These are areas off the property lines where you can start building.
-Some cities have 5,7 or even zero lot line setbacks.
-A simple call to the cities land and building service department should help you obtain the needed information.
-Make sure that if you find a lot and then it fails through; do not assume that the setback will be the same for the next lot.
+Some cities have 5,7 or even zero property line setbacks.
+A simple call to the city’s land and building service department should help you obtain maps and records with the needed information, allowing you to figure out what the square feet of your home should be and remaining usable acreage.
+Make sure that if you find a lot and then it fails through; do not assume that the property line setback will be the same for the next lot.
 Setbacks can change from one street to the next street over.
 It would be wise to make a call to determine if any change in the setback for the new lot.
 This information would equally apply to counties.

 Of course the best way to determine setbacks and property lines is by survey.
-The prices vary depending on lot size and location.
-Often before someone decides to sell their land they have it surveyed for any prospective buyer.
+The prices vary depending on the size of the land and the location.
+Often before someone decides to put their land up for sale they have it surveyed for any prospective buyer.
 If they have not, sellers and buyers may agree to go in half for the survey.
 NOTE: Do not assume that if you have a survey that this will solve Geographical issues or wetland issues.
 Those are separate and may have nothing to do with land surveying.

 If you have your property lines and you are aware of your setbacks, then you will be able to determine your “building envelope”.
-The building envelope is the area that you can place your home or other structures.
+The building envelope of your land is the area that you can place your home or other structures on the property.
+The building envelope can also help you determine the square feet of your new home or other structures, giving you parameters to start the building process with.